rTonyCloud/Professional-ReadMe-Generator/README.md

 * [Questions](#questions)

 ## Repo Link
-na
+rTonyCloud.github.io

 ## Description
-na
+this is a read me generator to automatically generate application content for your github repo

 ## Installation
-undefined
+npm i -y (required Node.js)

 ## usage
-undefined

-n/a
+install node then run in the terminal node index.js

+## Licenses
+  This project is licenses under APACHE 2.0 licenses.

+## test
+npm test

 ## languages
-ES6
+JavaScript,HTML,CSS,ES6,jQuery,Bootstrap,Node.js

 ## Contributors
+There are many ways in which anyone could contribute with resolving bugs, tickets and much more.
+If you have any questions, or concerns, please econtact us under the questions section

 ## Questions
-If you need to ask me any questions you can contact me at abc@gmail.com.
+If you need to ask me any questions you can contact me at rtonycloud@gmail.com.

  you can view more of my work at [github](https://github.com/Rtonycloud)